Were Your Eggs Or Embryos Rendered Nonviable Because Of A Freezer Malfunction?

 Every year, thousands of women make the decision to freeze their eggs or embryos.
 It can cost tens of thousands of dollars, and take an emotional toll on parents-to-be who may need to undergo multiple procedures to procure viable tissue samples.
 The recent freezer malfunction at University Hospitals Fertility Center in Cleveland has potentially affected thousands of frozen eggs and embryos.

-If you were among the thousands of people who trusted University Hospitals to care for your embryos or eggs, but have recently discovered that they may no longer be viable, Crandall & Pera Law, LLC may be able to help.
+If you were among the thousands of people who trusted University Hospitals to care for your embryos or eggs, but have recently discovered that they may no longer be viable, Crandall & Pera Law, may be able to help.
 We represent families seeking compensation against University Hospitals Fertility Center for their loss.
 Please contact our trial attorneys to find out if you may be eligible.

-What happened at University Hospitals?
+What Happened At University Hospitals?

 On March 4, 2018, per NBC News, “A long-term storage tank containing liquid nitrogen at the University Hospitals Fertility Center in Cleveland experienced an apparent equipment failure.”
 This caused the temperature in the tanks to rise.
-(A similar malfunction occurred at the Pacific Fertility Clinic in San Francisco that same day, though the cases are thought to be unrelated.)
+(A similar malfunction occurred at the Pacific Fertility Center in San Francisco that same day, though the cases are thought to be unrelated.)

-As of right now, no cause has been established for the why the temperature in the tanks rose.
+As of right now, no cause has been established for why the temperature in the tanks rose.
 The facility did have an alarm, but because no one was working in the facility on Saturday night, no one heard the alarm until employees entered the building on Sunday morning.

 The initial numbers vary, but more than 4,000 eggs and embryos were lost, per The New York Times.
 They said about 950 families were affected by the freezer failure.